AI and Patient Care

 With countless people’s well-being at stake, the healthcare industry is understandably at the forefront of developing technologies.
 Researchers are constantly looking for new ways to save lives, improve patient outcomes, and help healthcare facilities run more efficiently—and one of the biggest breakthroughs in recent history is the progression of artificial intelligence (AI).

 AI is already a much bigger part of our lives than most people realize.
-One study showed that while only one in three people were comfortable with the idea of engaging with artificial intelligence, 72% of those same people were already using some form of AI every day without even knowing it.
+According to Authority Hacker, as of November 2024, 77% of the devices in use feature some form of AI.
+However, as of November 2023, 52% of Americans are more concerned than excited about regularly using artificial intelligence.
+It’s important to consider the benefits of AI in addition to ethical dilemmas.
 As technology continues to develop, AI is poised to enable major breakthroughs in patient care and throughout the entire medical field.

 In this article, we’ll take a detailed look at AI and its growing importance in healthcare.
 We’ll also cover how AI is relevant to nurses, how it can improve patient outcomes, and how it will enhance nursing efficiency.
 Learn how to become a Registered Nurse and explore the highest paying nursing jobs to see if this career path is right for you.